GLOBAL MARKETS-Hawkish Fed fuels dollar, leaves stocks and bonds bruised

 Agnès Belaisch, Chief European Strategist of the Barings Investment Institute, said the fact that the Fed was not going to lift rates any time soon was good for world growth and that FX markets would therefore get over Wednesday's shift.

-The euro EUR=EBS slipped back towards $1.1950 in the European session and the dollar was just shy of its 2021 high against the yen, last buying 110.55 yen JPY=EBS.
+The euro EUR=EBS slipped back towards $1.1930 from just over $1.20 in the European session and the dollar was just shy of its 2021 high against the yen, last buying 110.72 yen JPY=EBS.

 The kiwi dollar NZD=D3 clawed back about half of its overnight losses after first-quarter growth figures blew past forecasts, and while the Aussie dollar and British pound stabilised emerging market currencies weakened.
 AUD/

 Ahead for currency markets is an interest rate decision from Turkey's central bank due at 1100 GMT, which has the lira on edge TRYTOM=D3.
-Norway's central bank kept its interest rates at zero, but said a hike will most likely follow in September.
+Norway's central bank said it was likely to hike its zero percent interest rates in September, but it didn't stop the crown from falling.
+NOK=

 Elsewhere, the rise in bond yields and the dollar were a double blow for non-yielding gold which was down at $1,810 an ounce XAU= after sliding 2.5% overnight.